KaiserWhoLearns/OpenNotes/README.md

 # OpenNotes
-Contained some personal notes from the courses in University of Washington, Seattle.
+Contained some notes from the courses in University of Washington, Seattle.

 Must Read
 =============